jjnether/obsidian_backup/jnetherton/DA/Active Orders/Project Nightcrawler.md

 	- check how PSV14 asserts
 	- Actually, we'll use ALT18
 	- on bus fault, all load ways should open, Way 1 should stay closed and indicate fault
+	- what level to set for W1 fault detection?
+		- set in template

 - Fix open/close variables
 - Clean up SER triggers?